Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Overview of the paper

 \subsection{Applications}

 \approvals{Christian & yes \\Stefan & yes}

-We have already mentioned some of the existing applications of the extension theorem for klt spaces by Greb, Kebekus, Kovács, and Peternell.
-Our generalisation to complex spaces with rational singularities (in \corollaryref{cor:rational} above) is used in a crucial way in the recent work of Bakker and Lehn \cite{BL18} on global moduli for symplectic varieties; here a symplectic variety, in the sense of Beauville, is a normal Kähler space $X$ with a nondegenerate holomorphic $2$-form on $X^{\reg}$ that extends holomorphically to any resolution of singularities of $X$.
-We give one more immediate application of \theoremref{thm:main-new}.
+The main results of this paper allow to study (sheaves of) reflexive differential forms on singular spaces, by pulling them back to a resolution of singularities.
+At times, this allows to prove results of Hodge-theoretic flavour in settings where classic Hodge-theory is not readily available.
+We give two immediate application of \theoremref{thm:main-new}, which can be proven in just a few lines, following \cite[Sect.~6 and 7]{GKKP11} verbatim.

 \begin{thm}[Closedness of forms and Bogomolov-Sommese vanishing] Let $X$ be a normal complex projective variety.
 If $ω_X^{\GR}$ is reflexive, then any holomorphic differential form on $X_{\reg}$ is closed.
-If $𝒜 ⊆ Ω^{[p]}_X$ is a locally free subsheaf, then $κ(𝒜) ≤ p$. \end{thm}
+If $𝒜 ⊆ Ω^{[p]}_X$ is an invertible subsheaf, then $κ(𝒜) ≤ p$. \end{thm}

+\begin{thm}[Lipman-Zariski conjecture for weakly rational complex spaces] Let $X$ be a normal complex space where $ω_X^{\GR}$ is reflexive.
+If the tangent sheaf $𝒯_X$ is locally free, then $X$ is smooth. \end{thm}

+To illustrate the range of applicability, we mention some recent (and much more substantial) results that rely on the previously known extension theorem for klt spaces by Greb, Kebekus, Kovács, and Peternell.

+\begin{itemize} \item The standard conjectures of minimal model theory predict that the minimal model of any projective manifold $X$ of Kodaira dimension $κ(X)=0$ is a singular space with vanishing first Chern class.
+A series of papers \cite{GKP16, Dru16, MR3988092, MR3953506} extended the classic Beauville-Bogomolov Decomposition Theorem to the singular setting.
+A recent paper \cite{MR3959097} studies degenerations of hyper-Kähler manifolds, using the minimal model program to reduce any degeneration to (singular) ``Kulikov type form''.

+\item A series of papers \cite{GKPT19b, GKPT17, GKPT19} extends the classic non-abelian Hodge correspondence from Kähler manifolds to singular spaces.
+For klt spaces, this relates representations of the fundamental group with (singular) Higgs sheaves and yields new results on quasi-étale uniformisation, \cite{GKP13, LT18, GKT16}.